Coconut Macaroon Nests – fill with your favorite candy, or use jelly beans or Easter eggs for a fun holiday treat.

 - 10 ounces sweetened coconut flakes

 - jelly beans or other candy for filling

 - Preheat oven to 325°F

-- In a medium bowl, mix all ingredients together until combined.
+In a medium bowl, mix together egg whites, sugar and coconut flakes together.

 - Spray a muffin pan with oil to prevent sticking.